Complexity order of multiple resource algorithms: Appendix

-To document the error-estimation methods used, we summarize them here \citep{acton1966analysis}.
-All quantities were computed with a common statistical package, the curve fitting function in Matlab \citep{MATLAB:2023} $fit$, with a fit type input $poly1$ for linear fitting.
-While relatively standard, this relies on assumptions that the data is normally distributed, with variances that are the same for all the measurements, and with all probabilities derived from a simple linear model.
-Each assumption is approximate, and hence the statistical error-bars obtained could underestimate the true error-bars due to additional systematic errors, which are neglected here to simplify the analysis.
+Curve-fitting methods \citep{acton1966analysis} were computed with the Matlab function \citep{MATLAB:2023} $fit$, and a fit type of $poly1$.
+This assumes that the data is normally distributed, with all variances the same, and with all probabilities derived from a linear model.
+Each assumption is approximate, and so the error-bars can underestimate the true errors.

 The gradient $b$ and y-intercept $a$ of a linear fit $y=a+bx$ can be expressed in terms of the variance of $x$ ($\sigma_{x}^{2}$), variance of $y$ ($\sigma_{y}^{2}$), and the covariance $cov(x,y)$.
 The exact formulae are $a=\bar{y}-b\bar{x}\,\;$ and $b=s_{xy}/s_{xx}$, where